-- 1. Weekly submission of statistical forecasts during the semester (excluding the Christmas break), - 2.
-Submission of a final report (10-15 pages) at the end of the semester, describing the forecasting methods and their statistical evaluation.
+- Weekly submission of statistical forecasts during the semester (excluding the Christmas break), - Presentation (ca. 20 minutes) during the semester, - Submission of a final report (5-10 pages) around the end of the semester.

-Grading is based on the final report.
+Grading is based on the presentation (30%) and the final report (70%).